Warriors Assign Moses Moody to Santa Cruz | Golden State Warriors

 Golden State Warriors guard Moses Moody has been assigned to the team’s G League affiliate, the Santa Cruz Warriors, the team announced today.

-Moody has appeared in 24 games (one start) for the Warriors this season, averaging 2.1 points and 1.0 rebound in 7.0 minutes per game.
-The rookie guard has played in five games (all starts) with Santa Cruz, averaging 24.0 points, 5.6 rebounds, 1.4 assists, 1.60 steals and 1.00 block in 29.4 minutes per game.
+Moody has appeared in 25 games (one start) for the Warriors this season, averaging 2.1 points and 1.0 rebound in 7.0 minutes per game.
+The rookie guard has played in seven games (all starts) with Santa Cruz, averaging 26.9 points, 5.4 rebounds, 1.1 assists, 1.57 steals and 1.00 block in 31.9 minutes per game.

-The Santa Cruz Warriors’ host the Oklahoma City Blue tonight at Kaiser Permanente Arena, tip-off is at 7 p.m.

 Sign up and be the first to know when tickets become available and receive presale access.